newrelic/newrelic_microsoft_sqlserver_plugin/README.md

 By default, the log files are written to `C:\ProgramData\New Relic\MicrosoftSQLServerPlugin\`.
 To change the logging settings, edit the `INSTALLDIR\log4net.config` file.

+## Uninstall instructions

+The plugin is installed as a Windows Service which by default is named NewRelicSqlPlugin The service can be stopped or restarted manually, however if you want to uninstall the plugin perform the following steps

+1. Open a command prompt running **as administrator** to `INSTALLDIR`.
+2. Execute the following command: `NewRelic.Microsoft.SqlServer.Plugin.exe --uninstall`

+This will stop and remove the service.
+The binaries and config files will still be in the `INSTALLDIR` and log files will be still be where they were.
+If you wish to remove these you can do so by hand.

 ## Want more information?

 The [wiki](https://github.com/newrelic-platform/newrelic_microsoft_sqlserver_plugin/wiki/) may be what you are looking for.